JaimeStill/azure-dev-resources/lab/hosting-npm/readme.md

 To figure out:

 * The format to store npm packages
-* How to serve the npm packages so that the `registry` value can be used for retrieval.
+* How to serve the npm packages so that the `registry` value can be used for native retrieval via `npm i <package>` and pointing the config to the registry.

 ## Scripting Notes